 Here is part two of my 2017 camino round-up.
 I won’t give too much detail as these are much more travelled routes and there is a lot of easily available information around.
+You can check out part one which covers the Caminos de Madrid and San Salvador here and my video below.

 Setting out from Oviedo Marilyn and I bumped into Dave who we had met earlier on the Camino de Madrid.
 We were soon out of the city and onto quiet country roads accompanied by low cloud.
 There was some woodland and farm track, but a fair amount of hard surface walking on this first stage.
 Marilyn and I walked our own walk on this stage and by the time I reached Grado I didn’t know if she was ahead or behind me.
 As the posh new albergue in Grado was not open when I passed through I continued to San Juan de Villapañada, 5 km further and 1 km off the camino, where I found a little gem of an albergue, although I didn’t find Marilyn – she had stopped at Grado, where the sixteen paces soon filled.
 The albergue at San Juan has twenty places and most of them were taken.
 I met some lovely pilgrims at here, some of whom I would cross paths with from time to time all the way to Muxía.
 Stage length 31.7 km